 Symptoms To Look For After A Fall

-Other than visually obvious signs of major injury after a fall, there are several other ways you can tell if there are injuries that raise cause for concern:
+Other than visually obvious signs of severe injuries after a fall, there are several other ways you can tell if there are injuries that raise cause for concern:

 - First, check to find out if they are able to speak.
 Do not attempt to move them.
 They may be able to tell you if they are hurting in a specific area.